-- 1. Sanitary and storm sewer mains and manholes shall be laid at least eight feet horizontally from any existing or proposed water main.
+- Sanitary and storm sewer mains and manholes shall be laid at least 8 feet horizontally from any existing or proposed water main.
 The distance shall be measured center to center.
 Should specific conditions prevent this separation, the Contractor shall notify the Engineer for specific instructions regarding the treatment of the separation.
 It may be necessary to install AWWA C900 PVC pressure pipe, joints, and fittings or AWWA C151 ductile iron pipe, joints, and fittings with a minimum pressure class of 150 psi for the congested areas and perform the low pressure air test. - 2.
-Whenever a sanitary or storm sewer crosses a water main, it should be laid at least 18 inches below the main, six inches above the water, or the water main should be re-laid with fittings to cross over the sewer.
+Whenever a sanitary or storm sewer crosses a water main, it shall be laid at least 18 inches above the water main, 6 inches below the water main, or the water main shall be re-laid with fittings to cross over the sewer.
 The distance shall be measured from the top of the bottom pipe to the bottom of the top pipe.